How to Talk to AI (and Actually Get What You Want)

 Think of it as having a conversation with a very capable assistant who needs clear direction.
 The better your guidance, the better your results.

-Coming Next Week: CRISPY
+Coming Next Week: SHAPE

 PAST gives you structure, next week, I’ll introduce a second framework for shaping how your AI behaves, responds, and handles nuance.
 When you combine both, you stop writing prompts… and start building AI teammates.